sujith-eag/personal-site/content/docs/c/ds_qp/unit_2_q_answered.md

 * Explain the limitations of Linear Queue with an example.
 Also explain with the program how to overcome these limitations using Circular Queue.
 * State the limitations of Linear Queue and explain how it will be resolved in Circular Queue.
 Explain the algorithms for Insertion and Deletion of elements in a circular queue.
 * Write a program to perform insert and delete operations on Circular QUEUE.
-* Write C functions for the Insertion and Deletion of elements in a circular queue.
-For an array of size 4, show (diagrammatically) the representation of the queue for the conditions.  i.
-Insert 3 elements   ii.
-Delete 2 elements  iii.
-Insert 3 elements    iv.
-Delete 1 element.
-* Write C functions for Insertion and Deletion of elements in a circular queue.
-For an array of size 3, show (diagrammatically) the representation of the queue for the conditions.  i.
-Insert 3 elements   ii.
-Delete 2 elements   iii.
-Insert 3 elements   iv.
-Delete 1 element.

 **Answer :**